usalu/semio/README.md

 semio is an ecosystem of several components.
 There is a backend that can be extended on different platforms and different frontends for viewing and/or authoring designs.

-All services can either run locally, with docker-compose or inside kubernetes or be simply called over an active server.
+All services can either run locally, with docker-compose, inside kubernetes or be simply called over an active server.

 ## UIs